-From the corner of his eye he watched the hammer pull back and felt the thrill of death so close to him he could taste it: the oil, the metal, the gunpowder.
+He watched the hammer pull back and felt the thrill of death so close to him he could taste it: the oil, the metal, the gunpowder.
 He squeezed a little harder, his inner voice egging him on.
 Do it, ya wuss!
 It’s gonna feel so good.
 Just do it!

 The thought nearly brought him to an orgasm.
 His body shuddered, and a spiral of dizziness spun through him.
 When he was almost there, he relaxed his finger, dropped his gun-laden hand feeling spent and exhausted.